Preston social support groups

 No Barriers Here

 The majority of bereaved people get by with a bit of help from their friends, family, neighbours, colleagues and community.
-Compassionate communities want to empower people to support each other, and increase confidence for people to feel they are saying the right things, and not making things worse.
+Compassionate communities want to empower people to support each other, and increase confidence in people to talk about loss and remember loved ones.

 Bereavement Cafes – peer-support